Tim Weed: Session player and composer

 Weed switched to electric guitar in the 1980s and worked as a session musician and high tenor harmony singer for various bands.
 He backed Greg Leisz, Rosie Flores and Al Perkins, among others.
 Expanding his musical scope with rock, jazz and fusion, Weed played with Michael Tavera and other Los Angeles-area musicians.
 In 1983 Weed recorded for the first time one of his original compositions, a large format recording with orchestral backing; all recorded by Allen Sides at Ocean Way Recording.
 The demo did not bring a recording contract but it helped Weed get further bookings as a studio musician, vocalist, and also as a songwriter and music composer.
 In 1985 Weed joined with Tavera in a band called Max—they tried to get a record contract but the grueling process proved ultimately unsuccessful.

 Burned out on the L.A. music scene, Weed moved to Japan in 1987 to continue his work in music.
 There, he produced albums for Epic/Sony Records.
 He toured Southeast Asia and the South Pacific.
 This experience brought him into contact with world music.
 He moved back to Southern California and focused on composing music for television and films, especially documentaries.
 He started a family with his partner, celebrating a son in 1990.
 Weed moved to the island of Maui in Hawaii in 1993 and co-wrote music for the dance performance work Garden of Be in 1994.
 He composed orchestral cues for documentary films.
 The Maui Symphony Orchestra hired him to play banjo in a concert, so he picked up the banjo after 15 years away from the instrument.
 Weed began to write original banjo music in the classical style, starting with a 25-minute-long concerto.
 He composed purely by playing the banjo to evoke a feeling, rather than by thinking about technical aspects of music composition, so much so that when he turned to staff paper to score the concerto, he realized he had not even considered what key it was in.

 At the end of 1995 Weed moved his family to Southern California where he formed the band Banjambo to explore jazz and eclectic music.
 This band included drummer Steve DiStanislao, fiddler Craig Eastman, and saxophonist Paul Carman who had toured with Frank Zappa.
-Weed also played reggae with bassist Ron "Stepper" McQueen and other members of Steel Pulse.
+Weed also played reggae with bassist Ronnie "Stepper" McQueen of Steel Pulse.
 In 1995 a daughter was born to the family.